rk1091/Rk-Chat-Application-/README.md

 - Has a Login/ Register into Firebase with email and password.
 - Fetches real time private messages for each user.
 - Sorts chats based on latest message sent.
-- Good UI Design for each web page.
+- Good UI and App Design for each web page.
 - Makes use of Tailwind CSS.
 - Includes various functionalities like Search, auto scroll to latest message etc.
 - Allows you to send images, upload profile pictures.